 Once you identify where you’d like to cut back, you need to be able to do this.
 A beginning step is to decline additional requests that don’t fit your priorities and responsibilities.

 If you’re like many people, you struggle to say “no” to requests.
 The good news is that the more you practice, the better you will become!

-Thanks to Renee Peterson Trudeau, life balance teacher/speaker and author of The Mother's Guide to Self-Renewal: How to Reclaim, Rejuvenate and Re-Balance Your Life
+Renee Peterson Trudeau, author of The Mother's Guide to Self-Renewal: How to Reclaim, Rejuvenate and Re-Balance Your Life

-for giving permission to include these nine different ways to say no from her book:
+describes these nine different ways to say no in her book: